 </Files>

-Services like Cloudflare or Sucuri Firewall block malicious traffic before it hits your site.
+Services like Cloudflare or Sucuri Firewall block malicious traffic before it hits your site, helping protect against the WordPress Pharma Hack, as explained in this WordPress tutorial.

-Use strong admin passwords and enable two-factor authentication (2FA) with plugins like Google Authenticator or WP 2FA.
+Use strong admin passwords and enable two-factor authentication (2FA) with plugins like Google Authenticator or WP 2FA to protect your WordPress site against the WordPress Pharma Hack.

 Disable the WordPress file editor to prevent backdoor access.